izzyreal/vmpc-docs/controls.rst

 Share Direct to Disk Recordings
 +++++++++++++++++++++++++++++++
 Any bounces/direct-to-disk recordings you have made via :ref:`direct-to-disk recording <direct_to_disk_recording>` can be shared via this option.
-Tapping this option will show you a list of your recordings:
+Tapping this option will show you a list of your recordings, where you can tap any of the recordings to export/share it as a ZIP archive:

 .. figure:: images/controls/ipados-share-recordings.png
    :width: 300 px
    :align: center

-Tap any of the recordings to export/share it as a ZIP archive.
+|

 .. _manage_recordings: